-Printed electronics is among the new technological possibilities, which will help companies to produce smarter products.
-Well-known products such as solar cells will become smaller and more efficient at storing solar energy and we will see whole new products such as textiles that can measure heart rhythms.
-The Danish Technological Institute is involved in the development by making copper nanoparticles for printed electronics.
+Printed electronics is among the new technological possibilities, that help companies produce smarter products.
+Well-known products such as solar cells will become smaller and more efficient at storing solar energy.
+And we will see new products such as textiles that can measure heart rhythms.
+We are involved in the development by making copper nanoparticles for printed electronics.

 Nanoink can give life to new products